Montclair native and retired business leader Richard Alvin Stanton, 86, died peacefully, surrounded by his loved ones, on November 20.

 Funeral arrangements are private.
 In lieu of flowers, donations in Richard’s memory may be made to the YMCA of Montclair, 25 Park Street, Montclair, NJ 07042.

-To send flowers to the family of Richard Stanton, please visit Tribute Store
+To plant a tree in memory of Richard Stanton, please visit Tribute Store